Jarvis-X/parallel-ripples/README.md

   * The program runs faster by using OpenCL parallelism

 ### Further optimization
 * See what is wrong with my trials of using local cache on the device.
 It does not give me a performance boost nor work at all.
+Massive comment sections in the kernel file are from this failure.
-* See how can we schedule the render and updating phases to parallelize.
-As the resolution increases, the render time goes up a lot.
+* We schedule the frame update calls and the screen render calls in parallel, so in theory, the time it takes to show a frame is cut to the maximum amount of time between updating and imshow the frame.